microsoft/pxt/docs/blog/microbit/2023-release.md

 ## Audio Recording & Playback Extension

-There is a new extension available in the extension gallery called “audio-recording” which will allow you to record short audio clips and play them back.
+There is a new extension available in the extension gallery called "audio-recording" which will allow you to record short audio clips and play them back.
 This extension will only work on the micro:bit v2.

 <AudioExt.png>